r0kko/fhmoscow-pulse/README.md

 ### Frontend development

 A Vue 3 application lives in the `client` directory.
-Install its dependencies and run the development server:
+During development you can start it manually or rely on Docker Compose:

 ```bash
 cd client
 npm install
 npm run dev
 ```

+Running `docker-compose up` will also build the frontend image and serve it on port `5173`.